Sustainability & climate change

 Council sustainability policies, projects and tools.

 Tips and resources for managing energy, transport water and waste at home.

 Tips and resources for making your school sustainable.

 Improve efficiency in your business or workplace and save money along the way.

-This annual event is a great day out for the family and provides local businesses and organisations an opportunity to showcase their sust living products and services.
+This annual event is a fun, family-friendly day where local businesses and organisations showcase their eco-friendly products and services.

 Projected climate change impacts for our region and how Council is working to reduce greenhouse gas emissions and address climate change.